Learning-Infused Formal Reasoning: From Contract Synthesis to Artifact Reuse and Formal Semantics: Introduction

-In addition to its broader survey scope, the work incorporates an expanded empirical investigation of Frama-C's formal analysis and test-generation ecosystem.
+The work incorporates an expanded empirical investigation of Frama-C's formal analysis and test-generation ecosystem.
 The study evaluates the Runtime Error (RTE) analyser, the Value Analysis (EVA) plugin, and the PathCrawler tool to determine their capability to infer assertions, generate ACSL annotations, detect runtime anomalies, and produce targeted test cases for representative C programs.
 The findings reveal persistent issues--including solver instability, path-coverage constraints, and configuration sensitivities--that constrain automation reliability in real-world formalisation workflows.
 By proposing mitigation strategies such as dataset adaptation, selective path-exploration heuristics, and fine-grained tool-configuration adjustments, it proposes how coordinated, multi-tool, human-guided workflows can systematically overcome these limitations.
-Together, these two contributions position \cite{BegEtAl2025, Beg2025Traceable} as the foundational methodological exploration and experimentally validated consolidation on AI-enabled formal methods.
+Together, these two contributions \cite{BegEtAl2025, Beg2025Traceable} provide foundational exploration and experimental validation of AI-enabled formal methods.

 Our research vision comprises of three threads: contract synthesis, artefact reuse, and semantic foundations.
-Figure~\ref{fig:conceptualframework} presents the high-level conceptual architecture that organises the research threads into a unified LIFR framework.
+Figure~\ref{fig:conceptualframework} presents the high-level conceptual architecture that organises the research threads into the unified LIFR framework.

-The structure of the paper follows the order of research threads, i.e., Section \ref{sec:contractsynthesis} accounts for the vision of research in the area of contract synthesis.
-Section \ref{sec:graphmatching} explores the dimension of the role of LLMs in graph matching for artefact reuse, while Section \ref{sec:underlyingtheory} describes the research dimension of dealing with formal semantic foundations.
-Section \ref{sec:discussion} is the compact version of challenges and future directions identified in \cite{Beg2025Traceable}.
+The structure of the paper is as follows: Section \ref{sec:contractsynthesis} presents our vision of research in the area of contract synthesis.
+Subsection \ref{subsec:empirical-contract-synthesis} briefs our contribution addressing contract synthesis.
+Section \ref{sec:graphmatching} explores the role of LLMs in graph matching for artefact reuse.
+Subsection \ref{subsec:graph-construction-matching} summaries our on-going work, while Section \ref{sec:underlyingtheory} describes the formal semantic foundations.
+Section \ref{sec:discussion} summarises the challenges and future directions identified in \cite{Beg2025Traceable}.
 Section \ref{sec:conclusions} concludes the paper.